Archival Materials on the History of Kindergarten and the Friedrich Fröbel's Pedagogy

 Archival Materials From the Pestalozzi-Fröbel Association

-Part of the archive of the Pestalozzi-Fröbel Association (pfv) founded in 1948 (pfv) and its predecessor - the German Fröbel Association (founded in 1873) - were handed to the BBF archive in 2001.
-These materials contain administrative files of the Pestalozzi-Fröbel Association (until 1990), correspondences and documents of the chairs of the association as well as documents from the regional offices.
-Moreover, the legacy contains documents concerning the history of the German Fröbel movement and the institutional history.
+Part of the archive of the Pestalozzi-Fröbel Association (pfv) founded in 1948 (pfv) and its predecessor - the German Fröbel Association (founded in 1873) - were handed over to the BBF archive in 2001.
+These materials contain administrative files of the Pestalozzi-Fröbel Association (until 1990), correspondences and documents of the chairs of the association, documents from the regional offices and on the the history of the German Fröbel movement.